What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 Fuel consumption is on the higher side as there is less rolling resistance

-.
-2. Acceleration mode on higher side
+.2.
+Acceleration mode on higher side

 Especially suitable for small cars and motorcycles.

-3. Steering Response becomes more Active
+3. Steering Response becomes more active

-With lighter tires vehicle feel more agile and easier to control
+With lighter tires vehicle feel more agile and easier to control.

-.
-4. Vehicle Parts feels under stress
+4. Vehicle parts feel under stress

 Suspension and steering life gets extended with lighter tires. •